 **Proposal would slash funding for the Environmental Protection Agency, Health and Human Services**

 **Proposal also includes opioid funding**

-(Washington, DC) – Today, Congresswoman Annie Kuster (NH-02), the founder and co-chair of the Bipartisan Task Force to End Sexual Violence, announced her support for a bipartisan agreement on reforms to the Congressional Accountability Act of 1995.
-Following the resignations of more than a half-dozen members of Congress over sexual misconduct allegations, Rep.
+(Washington, DC) – Today, Congresswoman Annie Kuster (NH-02), the founder and co-chair of the Bipartisan Task Force to End Sexual Violence, joined her colleagues to co-sponsor H.R.

 In The News